rtamassia/cs2951e/index.md

 ### Topic Presentation

-A topic presentation consists of studying in depth and presenting a paper from a recent research conference in computer security.
+A topic presentation consists of studying in depth and presenting a paper from a recent research conference in computer security, such as:

+- ACM Conference on Computer and Communications Security
+- Network and Distributed System Security Symposium
+- IEEE Symposium on Security and Privacy
+- USENIX Security Symposium

 The presentation should include background material related to the paper so it can be understood by everyone in the class.

 ### Project

-A project for the course is an independent creative endeavor that results in an artifact.
+A project is an independent creative endeavor that results in an artifact.
 Various types of projects are acceptable provided they involve original thinking and new ideas.
 Examples of project types include:

 - Analyze the security of a system, identifying vulnerabilities and developing attacks to exploit them
 - Improve on the results of a published research paper.
 This could be done in various ways such as: